Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Introduction

 \subsection{Acknowledgements.}

-The authors would like to thank Jeffrey Brock, Curtis McMullen, and Michael Wolf for their interests and comments on this paper.
-The second named author is supported by a grant from Tsinghua University.
+The authors would like to thank Jeffrey Brock, Curtis McMullen, and Michael Wolf for their interest and comments on this paper.
+The second named author is partially supported by the NSFC grant No. $12171263$.
+The authors also would like to thank the anonymous referees for their careful reading and valuable comments which improve this article.